mrbusche/backseatfan.com/_posts/2011-03-11-what-blake-griffins-over-the-car-dunk-should-have-looked-like.md

 <div class="entry">
   <p>
     I hate to keep comparing every great dunk to Blake Griffin's over the car dunk.
 But it's hard not to since he set such a low standard at the NBA dunk contest finale.
 Here is a dunk by Guy Dupuy during the Women's Euroleague All Star Game 2011.
-This is what Blake Griffin's dunk should of looked like&#8230; Minus all of the foreign yelling, music, and shaky camera movement.
+This is what Blake Griffin's dunk should of looked like?
+Minus all of the foreign yelling, music, and shaky camera movement.
   </p>

   <p>